sghuang19/portfolio/source/_posts/hexo-next-custom-pages.md

     └── ...
 ```

-Note that in this scenario, both leading and trailing slashes are **NEEDED** in
+Note that in this scenario, both leading and trailing slashes are **needed** in
 the `default:` path for the header tabs to be loaded.